 Zende is a graduating science communication from

-the Science & Technology Editor for the Johnsonian.
-Zende
+currently the Science & Technology Editor for the

-completed her academic internship in fall 2011 with The
+Johnsonian.
+Zende completed her academic internship in fall 2011

-Messenger Center (a Christian counseling center) in Rock Hill.
+with The Messenger Center (a Christian counseling center) in

-important mission” and an experience that was “not just about
+as “a very important mission” and an experience that was “not

-accumulating hours; it became a mission to help an organization that
+just about accumulating hours; it became a mission to help an

 Kayla Barber and Allie Briggs,